Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/retopology.rst

 .. note::

-   Remeshing only works on the original mesh data and ignores generated geometry from modifiers, shape keys, rigging ect.
+   Remeshing only works on the original mesh data and ignores generated geometry from modifiers, shape keys, rigging, etc.

 .. seealso::